RichardDooling/Entertainment_Law/Representation/Representation.md

 > . . . except that the activities of procuring, offering, or promising to procure recording contracts for an artist or artists shall not of itself subject a person or corporation to regulation and licensing under this chapter.

-Meaning the TAA prohibits managers from procuring, offering, or promising employment for their clients, EXCEPT for managers in the music business.
+Meaning the TAA prohibits managers from procuring, offering, or promising employment for their clients, except for managers in the music business.
 This was a good portion of Manager Wachs argument, i.e., that this exemption for managers in the music business made no sense.

 But the *Wachs* court explained the music-manager exception this way: